wp-plugins/geshi-source-colorer/readme.txt

 1. source code view with highlight effect
 2. source code with collapsed view and dynamic highlight effect
 3. shows the black style
+4. tab view of code blocks
-4. setting page with style definition
+5. setting page with style definition

 == Shortcode ==